|

 403(b) plans are provided by employers that are

+not-for-profit organizations.
 401(k)/403(b) Loan - Some

 administrators of 401(k)/403(b) plans allow for loans